How to Make a Bindleflop

 The Solution: the Bindleflop

 The Bindleflop lets you carry your groceries, or any handled bags, easily on your shoulder.
-The Lose Weight Exercise is rested at your shoulder instead of in your palms, making it much easier to go long distances without your hands getting fatigued.
+The is rested at your shoulder instead of in your palms, making it much easier to go long distances without your hands getting fatigued.
 Instead of swinging around and whacking into your legs, your bags gently brush against your side.
 And your hands are free to handle doors, keys, or carry more groceries!
+Weight

 Groceries in a Bindleflop